 2.1 Developing community engagement plans

 Council recognises that community engagement is not a 'one size fits all' process.
-Each engagement must be planned and tailored to address the purpose and likely impacts of the proposal or decision.
-An individual plan for each engagement will be prepared which addresses the following:
+Each engagement involves planning and a tailored approach to address the purpose and likely impacts of the proposal or decision.
+Individualised community engagement plans should address: